CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 storage of the data on external media and its movement to and from the applications programs.
 These elements include the following:

- * The :ref:`Overview_SIDS-ref`, which specify the
+ * The :ref:`Overview_SIDS-ref`, which specifies the
    intellectual content of CFD data and the conventions that govern naming and terminology.

- * The :ref:`SIDS_File_Map-ref`, which specifies the exact location where the CFD data defined by the SIDS is to be stored within a database file.
+ * The :ref:`SIDS_File_Map-ref`, which specifies the exact location where the CFD data defined by the SIDS will be stored within a database file.

  * The :ref:`Database_Manager-ref`, which consists of both a file format specification and its I/O software, which handles the actual reading and writing of data